Seedance 2.0 API: The Practical Path for Indie Filmmakers

 An API can create the clip.
 A production workflow has to carry the clip through the scene.

-Why direct API access can cost more than it looks
+Why direct API access can cost more than the rate card

-Direct API pricing is only one part of the real cost.
-If you’re running a software team, maybe that’s fine.
+Direct API pricing only covers one part of the real cost.
+If you run a software team, that may fit your plan.
 You can build the missing pieces.

-If you’re an indie filmmaker, a producer, or a small creative team, those missing pieces become the project before the project.
+If you are an indie filmmaker, producer, or small creative team, those missing pieces become the project before the project.

 You need a place to store references.
 You need validation for image and video inputs.
-You need a shot structure so prompts don’t become loose text files.
+You need a shot structure so prompts do not become loose text files.
 You need media storage, previews, status polling, failure handling, retries, take review, permissions, and billing visibility.
-If a client asset or real likeness is involved, you also need a workflow that keeps consent, rights, and generation context from getting detached from the output.
+If a client asset or real likeness enters the work, you also need consent, rights, and generation context attached to the output.

-That work has a cost even when the endpoint itself looks affordable.
-It’s engineering time, production time, review confusion, and the risk of losing track of what was actually used to make a shot.
+That work has a cost even when the endpoint looks affordable.
+It shows up as engineering time, production time, review confusion, and the risk of losing track of what made a shot.

 The Lotix path around Seedance-focused generation